apache/jackrabbit-filevault/howto_release.md

 Release management tasks
 ------------------------
-1. Make sure that an appropriate version for the release is entered in [Jira](3) and that all the related issues have been resolved.
+1. Make sure that an appropriate version for the release is entered in [Jira][3] and that all the related issues have been resolved.

 2. Create or update a `RELEASE-NOTES.txt` file in the root folder of the project to be released.
 When done, commit the file.
 See previous release notes for examples of what to include.
-The release note report in [Jira](3) is a useful source of required information.
+The release note report in [Jira][3] is a useful source of required information.

 3. Build and deploy the release artifacts with Maven.

    The release is built using the Maven release plugin.
-See the [Releasing a Maven project](4) guide for more details.
+See the [Releasing a Maven project][4] guide for more details.
 Make sure you have added the pgp key information in you maven settings file, especially if you have more than one key installed locally.
-See [Appendix B](B) for the details.
+See [Appendix B](#B) for the details.

    1. Execute `mvn release:prepare`.
 This will update the POM files and tag the release in svn.

    2. Execute `mvn release:perform -Papache-release`.
 This will build the tagged release and deploy the artifacts to a new staging repository on _repository.apache.org_.
-      After the build, login to [https://repository.apache.org/](2) and you should see it there.
+      After the build, login to [https://repository.apache.org/][2] and you should see it there.

       The non-Maven release artifacts are automatically copied to `.../target/checkout/target/$version`

-4. Close the [staged repository](2) on _repository.apache.org_.
+4. Close the [staged repository][2] on _repository.apache.org_.

 5. Upload the artifacts to https://dist.apache.org/repos/dist/dev/jackrabbit/filevault via SVN